Have you ever wanted to make smooth creamy hummus like you get in a restaurant? Well, here it is!

 - Microwave the lemon for 20 or 30 second until warm, not hot, then roll it around on the counter to soften it.
 This lets you get more juice out of it.

-- Slice the lemon in half, put the strainer over the food processor and squeeze one or both halves through the strainer into the bowl, depending on how big the lemon is and how lemony you like it.
+- Slice the lemon in half, put the strainer over the food processor and squeeze both halves through the strainer into the bowl.

-- Add the garlic, tahini and salt to the food processor.
+- Add the tahini, the two cloves of reserved (not roasted) garlic and salt to the food processor.

-- Start the food processor and add small amounts of liquid until the mix starts circulating, then scrape down the sides of the bowl.
+- Start the food processor and add small amounts of the reserved bean liquid from the can, until the mix starts circulating freely, then scrape down the sides of the bowl.